Insecurity Through Obscurity: Veiled Vulnerabilities in Closed-Source Contracts

 \parhead{Real-world testbed: MEV bots} While our tool is general, we use MEV (Maximal Extractable Value) bots as the testbed for efficacy evaluation and as concrete examples to study the security of closed-source smart contracts in the wild.

 MEV bots are highly optimized smart contracts deployed by MEV searchers to facilitate MEV extraction~\cite{daian2020flash}.
 While some MEV bots are considered toxic, many play a beneficial role~\cite{ethereum2025mev,garimidi2025mev}.
 For example, arbitrage bots align DEX prices with the broader market, providing users with accurate prices.

-We choose MEV bots as our testbed because they are commonly closed source and obfuscated (we identify \numberofcontracts closed-source MEV bots as of the time of writing; Six of the top 10, ranked by the number of transaction bundles they sent~\cite{LibMEVLeaderboard2025}, exhibit some form of obfuscation.)
+We choose MEV bots as our testbed because they are commonly closed-source, and a subset of them are obfuscated (we identify \numberofcontracts closed-source MEV bots as of the time of writing; six of the top 10, ranked by the number of transaction bundles they sent~\cite{LibMEVLeaderboard2025}, exhibit some form of obfuscation).
 Moreover, they handle large volumes of assets, making any asset management vulnerabilities particularly relevant and detrimental.

-We summarize our goals as three research questions (RQs): \begin{itemize} \item \textbf{RQ1:} How to effectively {\em deobfuscate} the control flow given smart contract bytecode?
-Vulnerability detection is only possible if this can be accomplished. \item \textbf{RQ2:} Can we detect asset management vulnerabilities in closed-source contracts?
-Even after deobfuscation, detecting such vulnerabilities can be challenging, given the complexity of MEV bots.
-Existing tools often timeout when applied to MEV bots, even without obfuscation. \item \textbf{RQ3:} How many MEV bot contracts have been exploited in practice, and how much did they lose?
+We summarize our goals as three research questions (RQs): \begin{itemize} \item \textbf{RQ1:} How can we effectively {\em deobfuscate} the control flow given smart contract bytecode?
+Vulnerability detection is only possible if this can be accomplished. \item \textbf{RQ2:} How can we scale vulnerability detection to complex closed-source contracts, where existing symbolic execution tools suffer from path explosion?
+Even after deobfuscation, detecting such vulnerabilities can still be challenging, given the complexity of MEV bots. \item \textbf{RQ3:} How many MEV bot contracts have been exploited in practice, and how much did they lose?
 Answering this question helps in understanding the severity of asset management vulnerabilities and estimating how much loss could be reduced if \name were used by searchers. \end{itemize}

 \parhead{Challenges} Numerous tools~\cite{dedaub,mythril,frank2020ethbmc,gritti2023confusum,grech2019gigahorse} are available to identify smart contract bugs.
 However, we highlight three limitations that render them inefficient for our tasks.